jyjek/getting_and_celaning_data/CodeBook.md

-### Getting and Cleaning Data Course Project
+## Getting and Cleaning Data Course Project

-Description
+# Description
+ There is information about used in this project.
+This data you can find <a href=http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones>here</a>